 The tree canopy of the Garden performs many functions and changes in the makeup of the canopy causes changes in the understory plants.
 Ken Avery had to deal with the loss of elms in the Garden from Dutch Elm disease.
 Cary George dealt with the loss of oaks to Oak Wilt.
 The red oaks in the Garden were particularly large; Cary estimated the age of several that succumbed in 1994 to be 125 years old.
 The most visible loss to frequent Garden visitors were those that stood apart from the mass grouping of trees - those specimens that form the edges around the Upland Garden.
 Replanting of trees in the Garden has been a continuous process since Eloise Butler’s tenure and continues to-date.
 Butternuts were not found in the Garden originally so Eloise Butler began planting them in 1909.
 They are not a long-lived tree but are a native species.
 One that Cary estimated to about 100 years old blew down in a storm in June 2003.
 Was it one that Eloise planted?

 The Garden has long been the residence of a number of specimen trees.
 During Cary’s tenure as Gardener, he recommended a number of trees in the Garden for inclusion in the Minneapolis Heritage Tree Program.
-The Garden has nine Heritage trees noted for their large size.
-[Cary’s article “The Garden Boasts Nine Heritage Trees”]
+The Garden currently has eleven Heritage trees noted for their large size.
+[Cary’s article covered nine that were listed at the time: “The Garden Boasts Nine Heritage Trees”]